aspose-html/aspose-html-reference-tutorials/content/english/net/html-extensions-and-conversions/convert-html-to-bmp/_index.md

 ### Aspose.HTML for .NET Library

 You must have the Aspose.HTML for .NET library installed.
-You can obtain it from the official website, [Download Aspose.HTML for .NET](https://releases.aspose.com/html/net/).
+You can obtain it from the website, [Download Aspose.HTML for .NET](https://releases.aspose.com/html/net/).
 Make sure to follow the installation instructions provided.

 ### HTML Document to Work With